thanhnguyentang/programming-interview/README.md

   *  `LPS[-1]` is the length of the longest prefix of `A` that is a palindome

-An application of the problem 1 above is that problem of finding the minimal number of characters inserted in the beginning of a string to make it a palindrome, as presented [here](https://www.interviewbit.com/problems/minimum-characters-required-to-make-a-string-palindromic/).
+An application of the example above is that problem of finding the minimal number of characters inserted in the beginning of a string to make it a palindrome, as presented [here](https://www.interviewbit.com/problems/minimum-characters-required-to-make-a-string-palindromic/).

 ### Longest common substring (LCS)

-Use DP to find the longest common substring of two strings.
+The **Longest common substring** (LCS) uses Dynamic Programming to find the longest common substrings of two strings.

-Recursion:
+Let `dp[i][j]` be the LCS of `A[:i+1]` and `B[:j+1]`, the recursion for `dp` is:
 ```
 if A[i] == B[j]:
     dp[i][j] = dp[i-1][j-1] + 1